Bahrain Centre for Human Rights: Activities

 Although a young organization, BCHR has carried out many projects, including advocacy, training, workshops, seminars, media campaigns and reporting to UN mechanisms and international NGOs.
-BCHR has also participated in many regional an international conferences and workshops.
+BCHR has also participated in many regional and international conferences and workshops.

-The centre mainly works by campaigning on, and documenting / releasing reports on local issues including the targeting of human rights defenders or political activists targeting, the detention of Bahraini citizens, the detention of more than 500 men - including six Bahrainis - at Guantanamo Bay detainment camp, migrant workers conditions and rights of migrant workers, restrictive local laws, torture and abuse of an unknown number of citizens during a period of local unrest in the 1990s (see: Torture in Bahrain and 1990s Uprising in Bahrain), and women's rights.
+The centre mainly works by campaigning on and documenting/releasing reports on local issues including the targeting of human rights defenders or political activists targeting, the detention of Bahraini citizens, the detention of more than 500 men - including six Bahrainis - at Guantanamo Bay detainment camp, migrant workers conditions and rights of migrant workers, restrictive local laws, torture and abuse of an unknown number of citizens during a period of local unrest in the 1990s (see: Torture in Bahrain and 1990s Uprising in Bahrain), and women's rights.

 Defamation campaigns, threats and harassment

 Members of BCHR have been the subject of ongoing harassment including physical attacks and smear campaigns in the media.

 Abdulhadi Alkhawaja

 On 19 September 2007, Alkhawaja was the principal target of a defamation campaign by the Bahraini Authorities aimed at discrediting the BCHR.
 He was accused of being connected with acts of violence in Bahrain during the 1980s and 1990s, of sympathizing with Iran and of coordinating with neo-conservatives in the United States.
-(The Bahraini authorities have a history of defaming activists who report on or publicly criticize high-ranking officials and official policies, particularly when western media and international human rights organizations are involved.
+(The Bahraini authorities have a history of defaming activists who report on or publicly criticize high-ranking officials and official policies, particularly when Western media and international human rights organizations are involved.
 Allegations are published in the national public media to which activists are refused access to defend themselves.)

 On 9 February 2010, Alkhawaja was removed from a Turkish Airlines flight at Bahrain International Airport as he was about to leave for Istanbul to attend a human rights conference.
 Following a subsequent alleged altercation with an airport official he was arrested and charged with "insulting" the official.
 Front Line believes that Alkhawaja has been targeted solely as a result of his legitimate work in the defence of human rights.

 Since 10 March 2011, messages have been circulated via SMS and social networking sites calling for Alkhawaja and other activists to be killed because of their involvement in explicitly peaceful protests calling for democratic and human rights reforms in Bahrain.